git-bruh/matrix-discord-bridge/README.md

 ## Known Issues

-* Random Discord message fails to be deleted on Matrix.
 * Discord messages lose their relation (if replying) to Matrix messages on being edited.

 ## What Works